-I tried out a few different restaurants whilst I was in Budapest.
+I tried out a few different restaurants whilst I was in Budapest (these are all on the Pest side).
 Here are a few of my favourites:

 - Koleves – A great selection of Hungarian meals including the famous goulash.
 They also have a good vegetarian choice too and a glass of Hungarian wine.

 - Fancy something different, the Olive Tree does a gorgeous range of hummus dishes and have some great Hungarian wine to accompany your meal.

 - Drum Cafe – A cute and friendly café that serves lots of traditional Hungarian food.
 As well as different flavoured beers – ginger, cranberry, elderberry and cherry beer.